MarkNahabedian/NahaJuliaLib.jl/docs/src/index.md

 @njl_getprop
 ```

-Here'sa trivial, but illustrative example:
+Here's a trivial, but illustrative example:

 ```@example
 using NahaJuliaLib